MicrosoftDocs/customer-insights/topics/developers/quick-starts/what-is.md

 ---
 uid: developers/quick-starts/what-is
-title: One minute introduction to Product Insights - Product Insights
+title: One minute introduction to Product Insights
 ---

 # One minute introduction to Product Insights